Deer Stand Placement Strategy and Setup Tips Complete With Diagrams

 I like to be on the downwind side of the decoy so that the buck will be in between the decoy and me as he is scent checking the decoy.

-While the edges of fields can be a great place for deer stand placement during the rut, it can also be deadly during the late season, when it is cold and the majority of the food is in the field you are sitting on.
+While the edges of fields can be a great place to hunt during the rut, it can also be deadly during the late season, when it is cold and the majority of the food is in the field you are sitting on.

 This time of year you can have the whole deer herd visiting certain fields that contain high quality food and they will be coming during the daylight hours.